dotnet/project-system/docs/Getting Started.md

 #### Visual Studio
-By default, the project system gets deployed to the _RoslynDev_ experimental instance of Visual Studio, to start debugging:
+By default when you build, the project system and other binaries gets deployed to the _RoslynDev_ experimental instance of Visual Studio.
+They are setup so that they _override_ any binaries that come with Visual Studio.

+To start debugging:

 1. Open __src\ProjectSystem.sln__
 2. Right-click on the __ProjectSystemSetup__ project, and choose __Set As Startup Project__